 In certain instances, the interests of ARR may differ from the interests of Altius and its shareholders, including with respect to strategic decisions.
 It is possible that conflicts of interest may arise between Altius and ARR that such conflicts may not be resolved in a manner that is in the best interests of Altius or its shareholders.

 Legal Proceedings

-Except as noted below, the Corporation and its subsidiaries are not a party to any material legal proceedings.
+Except as noted above with respect to the Genesee Mine, the Corporation and its subsidiaries are not a party to any material legal proceedings.